penguinmenac3/ubuntu-setup/README.md

 Open up "Online Accounts" (in Settings) and add your accounts.
 Imap and google are straight forward.

 Now in evolution you will have your mail, calendar, contacts, todos available to you.

+If you have an office365 account, you need to set it up as exchange with the server (under advanced) as `outlook.office365.com`.

 ## Setting up GSConnect